ranjiniganeshan/cka_preparation/dry-run.md

 k logs -f foo | grep -i file-ot-found > /opt/KUTR00101/foo
 ***************************************************************************************************************************************

-Context -
+#### Task 13:
 An existing Pod needs to be integrated into the Kubernetes built-in logging architecture (e.g. kubectl logs).
 Adding a streaming sidecar container is a good and common way to accomplish this requirement.

-Task -
 Add a sidecar container named sidecar, using the busybox image, to the existing Pod big-corp-app.
-The new sidecar container has to run the following command:
+The new sidecar container has to run the following command

 ```
 apiVersion: v1
 kind: Pod